I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensorclassextension-poststatechange.md

 <p> </p>

 ## -remarks
 <p>Sensor state information is also available through the <a href="https://msdn.microsoft.com/a9f88dad-a81d-45dc-b607-e7b4c5036774">SENSOR_PROPERTY_STATE</a> property key.</p>

 <p>The following example code demonstrates a function that posts a state-changed event.</p>

-<p>Sensor state information is also available through the <a href="https://msdn.microsoft.com/a9f88dad-a81d-45dc-b607-e7b4c5036774">SENSOR_PROPERTY_STATE</a> property key.</p>

-<p>The following example code demonstrates a function that posts a state-changed event.</p>